foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 2.1.4 - 2013/05/16 =
+* quick fix for shortcode parsing when there is a newline after src parameter

 = 2.1.3 - 2013/05/15 =
 * Flowplayer now by default uses Flash (for better compatibility)
 * shortcode editor fixes